Amagi82/Polyglot/README.md

 # Polyglot

 ![](docs/lightMode.png)
+Polyglot is a desktop app for Windows, MacOS, and Linux built in [Compose](https://github.com/JetBrains/compose-jb), written in
-Polyglot manages localized strings for Android and iOS, making it simple to export shared strings.
+100% [Kotlin](https://kotlinlang.org).
+It manages localized strings for Android and iOS, making it simple to export shared strings.
 It'll automatically format localized strings, plurals, and string arrays, as well as generating type-safe R files for Swift, similar to Android, e.g.

     R.string.yourString
     R.plural.yourPlural(quantity: 2, arg0: 2)